 Timber harvesting and lumber production are the dominant subsectors in the forestry industry, which has traditionally been the largest industry in the region.
 The majority of harvestable forest in the area has been affected by the Mountain Pine Beetle.
 The infestation threatens most or all of the mature and near mature lodgepole pine stands in the region, which is the majority of the merchantable timber.
-To date, it is uncertain how long pine damaged by the beetle will be usable for manufacturing lumber but estimates from the BC Ministry of Forests office range between 6 and 10 years.
+To date, it is uncertain how long pine damaged by the beetle will be useable for manufacturing lumber but estimates from the BC Ministry of Forests office range between 6 and 10 years.

 Once the remaining high quality pine stands have been logged and the standing dead timber is no longer of harvestable sawlog quality, there is some opportunity for restructuring in the forest sector, shifting from lumber production towards alternate energy production.
-Local governments, First Nations, and Industry are conscious of, and responsive to, the fact that there is a need to expand in all industrial sectors.
+Local Governments, First Nations, and industry are conscious of, and responsive to, the fact that there is a need to expand in all industrial sectors.
 It is also important to identify methods to utilize and gain additional value from the standing dead pine to sustain the forest sector, until such time as newly replanted forests can mature and be harvested once again.

 Within the Regional District of Bulkley-Nechako are the Lakes, Morice and Bulkley Timber Supply Areas, as well as a large portion of the Prince George Timber Supply Area.
 The TSAs are predominantly Lodgepole Pine forests (all more than 50% Pine species, with the Lakes TSA being 76% Pine species).
+Area G is part of the Morice TSA.

-According to the 2006 census, there were 1485 employees within this industry and this has remained unchanged from 2001.
+According to the 2006 census, there were 1,485 employees within this industry in the Regional District, which was unchanged from 2001.
 BC by contrast has declined 10% in employment.
 However, employment has likely declined significantly in the sector subsequent to 2006 as a result of the Pine Beetle infestation.
 This industry sector represents 7.2% of all industries in Bulkley-Nechako and 1.0% of all industries in BC.
 This suggests a specialization with the potential to export outside of the region.
 To maximize the economic value from forests in the future, the forest industry will need to look at opportunities for new products, processes and technologies along the whole value chain from the tree to the marketplace.